 The Burmese cat originated in Burma (modern Myanmar), where it was naturally found and revered as a sacred companion.
 The modern Burmese breed was developed in the 1930s when Dr. Joseph Thompson brought a cat named Wong Mau from Burma to America.

-The Wong Mau was discovered as a hybrid, possibly the result of natural crossbreeding between a Siamese and a local Burmese cat.
-Dr. Thomson bred it from the Siamese, which led to the development of the modern Burmese breed, noted for its muscular structure and sleek, shiny coat.
+The Wong Mau was discovered as a hybrid, possibly the result of a natural hybrid between a Siamese and a local Burmese cat.
+Dr. Thomson bred it from the Siamese, which contributed to the development of the modern Burmese breed, noted for its muscular structure and silky, shiny coat.

-While the breedโs foundation lies in natural origins, its development into the Burmese we know today involved selective breedingโ.
-The Burmese cat was officially recognized by the Cat Fanciersโ Association (CFA) in 1936.
+While the breed’s foundation lies in natural origins, its development into the Burmese we know today involved selective breeding.
+This breed was officially recognized by the International Cat Association (TICA) and the Cat Fanciers’ Association (CFA) in 1936.

 Physical Appearance